 If you’re feeling lost and looking for some inspiration or would like to talk with someone that will not pass judgment on you, please feel free to contact me by leaving a comment at the end of this post.
 Posts are kept anonymous.
 Definitely take a minute to check out all the content.
 Is your rape controlling you?
 Well this website is to help YOU GET BACK IN CONTROL.
 It is to offer anonymous, encouraging ideas which can hopefully help rape survivors deal with their emotions, which is a necessary process in order to start the healing process.
 I thought as a survivor, with a year of personal counseling under my belt, and currently a rape counselor (my purpose in life now) why not share what I’ve learned with those in need.
 I know as a survivor the variety of mixed emotions, that can seem almost impossible to deal with at times, that affect you in your everyday life.
-As a counselor for the past 4 years I’ve also been exposed to a lot of different situations and types of rape.
+As a counselor for 5 years I’ve also been exposed to a lot of different situations and types of rape.
 Please know you are not alone and you don’t have to be!

 #1) Believe deep down it is not your fault, no matter what the actions were leading up to the rape, you need to know and accept there is nothing that justifies rape and you didn’t do anything to deserve it!
 Everyone I talk to feels guilty or ashamed in one form or another, but what you don’t understand is the person that is deserving of the guilt and shame is the person that chose to do the rape, NOT YOU!
 The rape was not about anything you did, it is about the attacker needing control and they are responsible for their actions NOT YOU!!!